B i o g r a p h y

 “Dantons Tod” Robespierrre, Theater Magdeburg / Concerti.de Von Roland H. Dippel, 29.
 Januar 2018

 In that time he has taken on a wide range of roles in Opera, Operetta and Musical.
-Highlights over the last few seasons include the title role in “Candide” at both the Volksoper and the Deutsche Oper Berlin, a role he will reprise in the Tschaikovsky Concert Hall, Moscow this autumn; creating the title role in the World Premiere of Simon Vosecek's Operatic version of "Biedermann and die Brandstifter", a performance available on an ORF recording, both for Neue Oper Wien and at the Teatro di Bolzano; singing all three of the main tenor roles in Britten's “Church Parables” for the Festival Retz (“Curlew River”, “The Burning Furnace” and the “Prodigal Son”).
-Last season he was critically acclaimed for Robespierre in Gottfried von Einem's “Dantons Tod” in Theater Magdeburg.
-He returns to Magdeburg this autumn as Graf Tassilo in “Gräfin Mariza”.
+Highlights over the last few seasons include the title role in “Candide” at both the Volksoper and the Deutsche Oper Berlin, a role he reprised in the Tchaikovsky Concert Hall, Moscow in the autumn of 2018; creating the title role in the World Premiere of Simon Vosecek's Operatic version of "Biedermann und die Brandstifter", a performance available on an ORF recording, both for Neue Oper Wien and at the Teatro di Bolzano; singing all three of the main tenor roles in Britten's “Church Parables” for the Festival Retz (“Curlew River”, “The Burning Furnace” and the “Prodigal Son”).
+In the 2017/18 season he was critically acclaimed for Robespierre in Gottfried von Einem's “Dantons Tod” in Theater Magdeburg.
+He returned to Magdeburg 2019 as Graf Tassilo in “Gräfin Mariza”.
 In 2015 he played Professor Higgins in the Kölner Oper's production of “My Fair Lady”, first at the Royal Opera Muscat in Oman and then Köln later that year.
-He will return to Köln in spring 2019 in the same role.
+He sang the role for a third season 2018/19 season.
+He returned to Theater Magdeburg 2021/22 for his fourth consecutive season as Dr. Cajus in Giuseppe Verdi’s “Falstaff” and Bob Boles in "Peter Grimes".

 Stephen has an M.A. in Italian from Edinburgh University and trained as a singer at the Royal Northern College of Music (Peter Moores Foundation Scholar), the Welsh College of Music and Drama and the Accademia Chigiana, Siena, with Carlo Bergonzi.
+He also works as a langauge coach for sung Englsih working with Theater an der Wien, Staatsoper Wien and teaches English as a Sug Language at the University of Music and Drama (MDW) in Vienna.
 His teachers have included Umberto Grilli, John Mitchinson, Nicholas Powell and he has worked for many years now with KS Wicus Slabbert.